jeremyschlatter/env/README.md

     echo `which shell` | sudo tee -a /etc/shells && chsh -s `which shell`

-... unless you are on NixOS, in which case you should instead set this in the system config:
+...unless you are on NixOS, in which case you should instead set this in the system config:

     users.users.<user>.shell = "/home/<your username>/.nix-profile/bin/shell";